Welcome to today's edition of the Rush 24-7 podcast.

 It's just a shame that it's taking all of this time for the supposed smartest people in the room to figure all this out.

-Because now there's nothing stopping Obama these next two years.
+They may be figuring it out too late because now there's nothing stopping Obama these next two years.

-Now, Leslie Gelb, Leslie Gelb is the former is a foreign policy writer at the New York Times, and somehow he ended up over at the Council on Foreign Relations and Foreign Policy Magazine or whatever, and he is the I mean, he's the top of the walk at the CFR and like places.
+Now, Leslie Gelb, Leslie Gelb is the former, he's a foreign policy writer at the New York Times, and somehow he ended up over at the Council on Foreign Relations and Foreign Policy Magazine or whatever.

 He is considered the top of the pyramid when it comes to American foreign policy.

-Not not as part of government.
+Not as part of government.

 He's never been part of government.